fiolj/sparta/doc/Section_errors.rst

 *Too big a timestep*
    Reset_timestep timestep value must fit in a SPARTA big integer, as specified by the -DSPARTA_SMALL, -DSPARTA_BIG, or -DSPARTA_BIGBIG options in the low-level Makefile used to build SPARTA.
-See Section 2.2 of the manual for details.
+   See :numref:`start-making-sparta` of the manual for details.
 *Too many surfs in one cell*
    Use the global surfmax command to increase this max allowed number of surfs per grid cell.
 *Too many timesteps*
    The cummulative timesteps must fit in a SPARTA big integer, as as specified by the -DSPARTA_SMALL, -DSPARTA_BIG, or -DSPARTA_BIGBIG options in the low-level Makefile used to build SPARTA.
-See Section 2.2 of the manual for details.
+   See :numref:`start-making-sparta` of the manual for details.
 *Too much buffered per-proc info for dump*
    Number of dumped values per processor cannot exceed a small integer (~2 billion values).